powerhouse-inc/chatroom-demo/README.md

 # ChatRoom Document Model Demo

-This repo is mostly orientated towards the tutorial demo of building a chatroom as a document model.
+This repo is orientated towards the tutorial demo of building a chatroom as a document model.
-The tutorial can be followed here: https://staging.powerhouse.academy/docs/category/chatroom
+The tutorial can be followed here with this repository as a reference: https://staging.powerhouse.academy/docs/category/chatroom

+Alternatively you can follow the steps underneath to see the chatroom demo at work in Connect Studio

 ## Getting Started: